wilkru-7/M7011E/readme.md

 # Steps to build and run the project

-## 1. Build all the containers by running the following command in the right folder
+## 1. Build all the containers by running the following command in the respective folder
  - `docker build -t buffer .`
  - `docker build -t consumption .`
  - `docker build -t modelledprice .`